danielcortezbarros/danielcortezbarros/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Shopify Projects
+- 🔭 I’m currently working on Full Stack MERN apps as a freelancer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning ROS and Gazebo for an exoskeleton project
 - 👯 I’m looking to collaborate on whatever crazy ideas
 - 💬 Ask me about tips for a trip to Porto, Portugal
-- 📫 How to reach me: email dbarros2003@gmail.com , @danielcortezbarros on Instagram
+- 📫 How to reach me: email daniel.barros@tum.de , @danielcortezbarros on Instagram
 - ⚡ Fun fact: My sport does not exist in some countries, it's Padel.